-Each \$0.05 increase (or decrease) in the assumed combined public offering price of \$0.39 per share and related base warrant would increase (or decrease) our as adjusted net tangible book value after this offering by \$1.1 million, or \$0.02 per share, and the dilution per share to new investors by \$0.03 per share, assuming that the number of shares of common stock and related base warrants offered by us, as set forth above, remains the same and after deducting the placement agents' fees and estimated offering expenses payable by us.
-We may also increase or decrease the number of shares of common stock and related base warrants we are offering from the assumed number of shares of common stock and related base warrants in the number of shares of common stock and related base warrants offered by us from the assumed number of shares of common stock and related base warrants of common stock and related base warrants offered by us from the assumed number of shares of common stock and related base warrants offered by us from the assumed number of shares of common stock and related base warrants offered by us from the assumed number of shares of common stock and related base warrants set forth above.
-An increase (or decrease) of 1.0 million shares of common stock and related base warrants in the number of shares of common stock and related base warrants et forth above would increase (or decrease) our as adjusted net tangible book value after this offering by \$0.4 million, or \$0.01 per share, and the dilution per share to new investors by \$(0.01) per share, assuming that the combined public offering price of \$0.39 per share and related base warrant remain the same and after deducting the placement agents' fees and estimated offering expenses payable by us.
+Each \$0.05 increase (or decrease) in the assumed combined public offering price of \$0.45 per share and related base warrant would increase (or decrease) our as adjusted net tangible book value after this offering by \$1.4 million, or \$0.02 per share, and the dilution per share to new investors by \$0.05 per share, assuming that the number of shares of common stock and related base warrants offered by us, as set forth above, remains the same and after deducting the placement agents' fees and estimated offering expenses payable by us.
+We may also increase or decrease the number of shares of common stock and related base warrants we are offering from the assumed number of shares of common stock and related base warrants in the number of shares of common stock and related warrants offered by us from the assumed number of shares of common stock and related base warrants set forth above would increase (or decrease) our as adjusted net tangible book value after this offering by \$0.4 million, or \$0.01 per share, and the dilution per share to new investors by \$(0.01) per share, assuming that the combined public offering price of \$0.45 per share and related base warrant remain the same and after deducting the placement agents' fees and estimated offering expenses payable by us.